zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 489.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide of this episode that contains, among other things, a complete t ranscript of everything we say.
+Go there to download a Learning Guide of this episode that contains, among other things, a complete t ranscript of everything we say.

 This episode is called “Talking About Wealth.”
 “Wealth”  is having a lot of money.
 It’s a dialogue between Anton and Vanessa, where we’re  going to hear a lot of vocabulary that is used when talking about people who hav e a lot of money.
 Let’s get started.